kamilkp/angular-sortable-view/README.md

 The API is declarative.
 There are four directives (hooked on attributes) that need to be nested properly:

   * `sv-root` - this is where all the logic is happening.
 If multiple lists should be connected with each other so that elements can be moved between them and they have a common ancestor, put this attribute on that element.
 If not and you still want the multi-sortable behaviour a value for that attribue must be provided.
 That value will be used as an identifier to connect those roots together.
-You can also add a `sv-on-sort` attribute to that element.
-The expression passed as a value of that attribute will be evaluated when elements order has changed after sorting.
   * `sv-part` - this attribute should be placed on an element that is a container for the `ngRepeat`'ed elements.
 Its value should be the same as the right hand side expression in `ng-repeat` attribute.
   * `sv-element` - this attribute should be placed on the same element as `ng-repeat` attribute.
 Its (optional) value should be an expression that evaluates to the options object.
   * `sv-handle` - this attribute is optional.
 If needed it can be placed on an element within the sortable element.
 This element will be the handle for sorting operations.